MechanicalRock/serverless-sns-filter/plugin/README.md

 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Create new Pull Request

+## Development

+Development should be undertaken using the included Docker container to ensure a consistent development environment:

+`docker-compose run --rm serverless`

 ## Publishing